GotWoods/Setame/Readme.md

-## ConfigMan
+## Setame
-ConfigMan is a configuration management server designed to have a central location to store configuration.
+Setame is a configuration management server designed to have a central location to store configuration.
 Applications can be configured to load their configuration on startup and be changed without requiring an application to be redeployed for a config change.

 ## Features